Visit the institution website for COVID‑19 updates

 About College of Social Science

 Based in the heart of a beautiful and historic city, the University of Lincoln is proud of its reputation for providing a high quality student experience underpinned by inspirational teaching.
-The University is ranked in the top 20 UK universities in the Guardian University Guide 2020 and is rated Gold – the highest standard possible - in the national Teaching Excellence Framework, reflecting our exciting teaching, great support for students, and excellent employment outcomes.
+The University is rated Gold – the highest standard possible - in the national Teaching Excellence Framework, reflecting our exciting teaching, great support for students, and excellent employment outcomes.

 The university offers a range of postgraduate programmes spanning the social sciences, from law, politics, and education, to sport and exercise science, health and social care, and psychology.

 At Lincoln, we strive to offer programmes that are underpinned by a vibrant research culture.
 We are home to award-winning academics whose work is making a real difference to society.
 Academics in the College of Social Science are currently breaking records with biomechanics and investigating the impact of mobile devices on our health and wellbeing.

 The quality of our research is reflected in the most recent Research Excellence Framework, where more than half was judged to be internationally excellent or world-leading.
 Lincoln was also placed in the top ten nationally for the quality of its research outputs in two major subject areas.

 Our reputation for research excellence helps us to attract experts from across the globe, enabling our students to benefit from access to leading academic staff.
 Our postgraduate students form an integral part of our lively research community, working with academics and undertaking their own extensive research projects.

 We understand the importance of giving students the strongest possible foundation to help them achieve their aspirations.
 Whatever programme you choose, we aim to ensure that you have access to the latest equipment and resources to support your studies.

 Over the past two decades, the University has invested more than £350 million in its Brayford Pool Campus, with ongoing investment in additional facilities and refurbishments of existing buildings.